roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/accessing-view-definitions.md

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 1. Select **Solutions** open the solution that needs to be modified.
-1. Select the table that contains the required view such as the **Account** table.
+1. Select the table that contains the required view, such as the **Account** table.
 1. Select the **Views** tab.

     > [!div class="mx-imgBorder"]